 Students must wear the approved student uniform to the hospital and clinical agencies.
-The uniform consists of a white top, ceil blue pants made of the Vestec antimicrobial material.
+The uniform consists of a white top and ceil blue pants.
 The jacket and top will be embroidered with the program name on the right upper side of the uniform and below it the school patch embroidered on both the top and the jacket.
-The ceil blue jacket is optional and is made of cotton, or cotton blend material.
+The ceil blue jacket is optional.
+Uniforms are to be purchased at A&K Uniforms.